TULiberalArts/Anthropology/pages/undergradaute.md

    210 Gladfelter Hall
    [(215) 204-7775](tel:2152047775)
    [yvonne.davis@temple.edu](mailto:yvonne.davis@temple.edu)
-meta-description: >-
-  We offer undergraduate majors in general anthropology, human biology and anthropology and visual communication, and minors in general anthropology and anthropology of visual communication.
 ---

 Undergraduate majors in anthropology pursue one of three courses of study: [general anthropology](#general-anthropology), the [human biology track](#human-biology) or the [anthropology of visual communication track](#anthropology-of-visual-communication).
 Laboratory facilities, internships, fieldwork and experiential learning courses provide students with practical experience in all of anthropology’s subdisciplines.
 Minors are also available in [general anthropology](#general-anthropology) and in [anthropology of visual communication](#anthropology-of-visual-communication)

 ## What is Anthropology?